rkang246/SigFigCalc/README.md

 # SigFigCalc
-A significant figure calculator.
+A significant figure calculator- basically does everything a normal calculator does, except with sig figs rules in accordance to chemistry.

-Currently does not have a complete GUI.
+The GUI is still a work-in-progress.